Skip to content

 1. Browser-based builders — You open a website, describe what you want, and the tool generates a complete, working application right in your browser.
 No setup required.
 No downloads.
 You just start building.

-2. Code editors with AI — You download an application to your computer, and it helps you write code inside a traditional coding environment.
+2. Code editors and agents with AI — You download an application or run a command-line agent on your computer, and it helps you write code inside a real project.
 More powerful, more flexible, but requires some setup and a bit more comfort with technical concepts.

 Neither is better.
 They serve different needs.
 Browser-based builders are fantastic for getting started fast, prototyping, and building simpler applications.
-AI code editors shine when projects get complex, when you need full control, or when you're working on something bigger.
+AI code editors and repo agents shine when projects get complex, when you need full control, or when you're working on something bigger.

 Browser-Based Builders